Chuck, Wilson and the emergence of artificial minds in human-AI conversations

-In the context of our D\&D example, the `bit map' is the distributed neural activity of both Roberta and Callum, combined with the stochastic mechanics of the game.
+We think that the characters of the Ruthless Queen and Cadenza bear many of the hallmarks of minded and psychologically continuous entities, at least by interpretationist standards.
+The ``bit map'' of the game is the distributed neural activity of both Roberta and Callum, combined with the stochastic mechanics of the game.
 While causally complete, this description is computationally intractable.
 To predict the system---for example, to predict how \textit{Callum} (as the Bard) will respond to \textit{Roberta} (as the Queen)---one must adopt the intentional stance towards both characters, attributing them to mental states and making folk psychological inferences based on those mental states.
-The characters' psychology is a necessary informational bridge between the players.

-To illustrate: Callum cannot efficiently determine the Bard’s next move by monitoring Roberta's neural states, but he can do so by tracking the Queen’s desire to maintain courtly order.
-The Queen is therefore a real pattern because she features in the compressed representation that allows Callum to generate appropriate responses.
-Without positing the Queen's mental states as distinct variables in the system, the causal chain between Roberta's speech acts and Callum's reactions becomes a sequence of random noise.
-The Queen is real in the same way a `glider' in Conway's \textit{Game of Life} is real: distinct from the underlying grid of pixels that instantiates it and necessary for making efficient predictions.
+To illustrate: Callum cannot efficiently determine Cadenza’s next move by monitoring Roberta’s neural states, but he can do so by tracking the Queen’s desire to maintain courtly order.
+The Queen’s mental states therefore feature in a compressed representation of the physical system that allows Callum to generate appropriate responses.
+Without positing the Queen’s mental states as variables in the system, the causal chain between Roberta’s speech acts and Callum’s reactions is completely unintelligible.